chameleon-system/chameleon-base/UPGRADE-7.0.md

 UPGRADE FROM 6.3 TO 7.0
 =======================

+# Cleanup

+## Remove Flash Files

+Support for Adobe Flash was removed.
+We recommend to search the media manager for legacy Flash files (search for file extensions "flv", "f4v" and "swf") and remove them.
+The media manager will also display where these files are still used; these usages should also be removed.

 # Removed Code Entities

 The code entities in this list were marked as deprecated in previous releases and have now been removed.